What Applicants Should Know and Do

 - Ignore valuable resources.
 Reports from the NRMP, including Charting Outcomes in the Match, and results from the biennial Program Director Survey, can help you evaluate your competitiveness and bolster your chances for a successful interview season and Match outcome.

 - Misinterpret post-interview communication from programs to encourage or signify a commitment.
-Submit a rank order list that reflects your preferences and not what you perceive to be your chance of matching to a program based up the program’s assertions.
+Submit a rank order list that reflects your preferences and not what you perceive to be your chance of matching to a program based on the program’s assertions.

 - Wait until the last minute to enter and submit your rank order list in the Registration, Ranking, and Results® (R3®) system.
 Performance could be slow due to load.
 Do not make last minute changes to your list; such changes are not always well thought out, and the NRMP will not modify or in any way change a rank order list should you regret your actions.\